AlexiaChen/awesome-stars/README.md

 - [nexe/nexe](https://github.com/nexe/nexe) – 🎉 create a single executable out of your node.js apps
 - [captbaritone/webamp](https://github.com/captbaritone/webamp) – Winamp 2 reimplemented for the browser
 - [wulkano/Kap](https://github.com/wulkano/Kap) – An open-source screen recorder built with web technology
-- [kamranahmedse/developer-roadmap](https://github.com/kamranahmedse/developer-roadmap) – Interactive roadmaps, guides and other educational content to help developers grow in their careers.
 - [marmelab/react-admin](https://github.com/marmelab/react-admin) – A frontend Framework for building B2B applications running in the browser on top of REST/GraphQL APIs, using ES6, React and Material Design
 - [jhipster/generator-jhipster](https://github.com/jhipster/generator-jhipster) – JHipster is a development platform to quickly generate, develop, & deploy modern web applications & microservice architectures.
 - [storybookjs/storybook](https://github.com/storybookjs/storybook) – Storybook is a frontend workshop for building UI components and pages in isolation.
 Made for UI development, testing, and documentation.